 How are error charges calculated?

 Error charges are deducted directly from merchant payouts and depending on the issue the restaurant may be charged between 25% to 100% of the applicable item costs, including tax, and subtracting commission paid.
+These error charges are deducted directly from your payouts.
+If errors are reported 72 hours or more after delivery, DoorDash will absorb the error cost.

 Where can I view my error charges?